 - The time to ROI is too great.

 - Coding to integrate systems requires months and months to plan and complete.

 - Automation leads to poor visibility into third-party service data.

 Ordering Automation Involves Processes, Not Necessarily the Prep and Cooking

-Automation in digital ordering involves the processes that go into getting an order from customers to the kitchen and into the customers’ hands.
+Automation in digital or online ordering involves the processes that go into getting an order from customers to the kitchen and into the customers’ hands.
 Automation takes extra steps out of the process, explained a past Tacit client:

 “Automation is preferred.
 Whenever you can take a few steps out of the transaction process, you are better off.
 It takes out the risk that the order doesn’t get entered timely; otherwise, it could sit on the table for a period of time.
 Or the order gets entered incorrectly.
 Accuracy problems occur.
 Automation solves them. “